 Never match your eyeliner to your eye colour

 Princess Di was a big fan of blue eyeliner – until she met make-up artist Mary Greenwell, who discouraged the bleu and steered the princess towards using black liner - sparingly - and plenty of mascara.
 "Blue eyes should never wear blue pencil or shadow–it dulls your eyes!”
 Mary explained.

 Break the rules with your manicure

-While the Duchess of Cambridge and the Duchess of Sussex stick to nude or pale-toned manicures, Princess Diana was a rebel with hers, often choosing red nails for important events.
+While the Duchess of Cambridge and the Duchess of Sussex stick to nude or pale-toned manicures, Princess Diana was a rebel with hers, often choosing red nails for important events which was considered against royal protocol.
 Do a Diana and extend your personality to your nails.